-(a) the exemption afforded by Section 2.9 of National Instrument 45-106 Prospectus Exemptions ("NI 45-106") for investors (other than residents of Ontario) who purchase as principals and receive this Offering Memorandum prior to signing any of the documents in the Appendices; and
+- (a) the exemption afforded by Section 2.9 of National Instrument 45-106 Prospectus Exemptions ("NI 45-106") for investors (other than residents of Ontario) who purchase as principals and receive this Offering Memorandum prior to signing any of the documents in the Appendices; and - (b) the exemption afforded by Section 2.10 of NI 45-106 investors who are not individuals, who purchase as principal and invest at least \$150,000 to purchase Units.

-\ Funds delivered by wire transfer will be accounted for as the amount deposited into the Corporation's bank account, after adjustment for currency exchange and bank charges, if any.
-Accordingly, the number of Units purchased will be subject to adjustment by the Corporation to correspond with the funds actually deposited into the Corporation bank account.
+^{} Funds delivered by wire transfer will be accounted for as the net amount deposited into the Corporation's bank account, after currency exchange and bank charges, if any.
+Accordingly, the number of Units and the total purchase amount completed by the Subscriber on the Subscription Agreement will both be subject to adjustment by the Corporation to correspond with the funds actually deposited and the number of Units to which the Subscriber is entitled based on that deposit.